 Partick Thistle Football Club was established in 1876, playing in the then-independent burgh of Partick (which was incorporated into Glasgow in 1912).
 Throughout their history, Thistle have experienced a number of ups and downs, their highlights being a Scottish Cup victory in 1921 and a Scottish League Cup victory in 1972.

 When I first published my redesign of the club’s badge on 21 May 2013, they had just secured promotion to the top tier for the first time in nearly a decade.
 Unfortunately for Thistle, they finished second-bottom in the 2017/18 season, and thus faced a playoff against the second place Championship side, Livingston.
 Thistle were relegated from the top tier after losing 1-3 to Livingston over two legs.
 May next season see the Jags rebuild and give a good fight for promotion.

 The colour scheme and basic design of these two kits mirror historical Thistle kits.
 The home kit borrows heavily from the 1972 to 1975 strip.
 The away kit utilises more vibrant colours and borrows heavily from the 1958 to 1961 home strip.
-Also for the away shirt, I incorporated my redesigned thistle alone, in white, as a white thistle badge was used by the club from 1935 and into the 1970s.
+For the away shirt, I incorporated my redesigned thistle alone, in white, as a white thistle badge was used by the club from 1935 and into the 1970s.

 As ever, I am indebted to Dave at Historical Football Kits for some of the historical information used above.